#1 Alternative to Meta Workplace.

 A good internal communication strategy is an essential building block for your company's success.
 It enables you to moderate change and anchor it in the team.
 This article will teach you what you need to develop sustainable and strategic internal communication.

 Twenty years ago, few employers thought about whether they needed an internal communications strategy - or whether how they communicated with their team impacted employee engagement.
 That has changed.
 Most managers now realise that their behaviour is critical to the productivity of their department.
-While managers used to work hierarchically and task-centred, they often now prefer an employee-oriented leadership style at eye level.
+While managers used to work hierarchically and task-centred, they often now prefer an employee-orientated leadership style at eye level.
 Authenticity and humanity win over smooth-talking and acting aloof.

 However, it can quickly become confusing if you're pursuing specific goals with internal communication.
 Whether it's introducing an employee app, a merger or a change at the top, scepticism and resistance to change on the part of your employees are pretty normal.
 You need a strong internal communication strategy to guide your employees safely through these phases.
 With it, you can address your staff at precisely the right time.
 Otherwise, you risk time-consuming misunderstandings or the rumour mill taking over.